ifera-mc/Locale/README.md

 # Locale

-A simple yet powerful virion for PocketMine-MP plugins to send translated messages to players using their locale.
+A simple virion for PocketMine-MP plugins to send translated messages to players using their locale.

 ## Important Note(s)